Return to Home Return to Overview Mechanical Reference

 The fight begins by making use of Mount abilities to quickly enter the arena and reach Decima, usually either Roll Out or Leap.

 Decima starts with the attack pattern shown here.
-The Foreshock & Mainshock abilities are simply outhealed.
+The Foreshock & Mainshock abilities are simply out-healed.

 Shortly after the Fluxlances will fire.
-Make sure to not hit any conduits and then quickly group up on the marker and heal up and give Stability to prevent the knockback from Seismic Crash.
+Make sure to not hit any conduits and then quickly group up on the marker and heal up and give Stability or Aegis to prevent the knockback from Seismic Crash.

 After the collection and Fluxlances, the attack pattern starts from the beginning again, with Foreshock & Mainshock.
 Again, once the pizza attack starts, the ranged group needs to bait arrows.
 The kiter needs to pay attention here and make sure they are at the marker to bait Thunder.

-Phasing after the second collection usually indicates a serious DPS issue: this needs to be resolved or the group will struggle greatly with the damage check in the final phase.
+Phasing after the second collection usually indicates a DPS issue: this needs to be resolved or the group will struggle greatly with the damage check in the final phase.

 The kiter’s positioning in this phase is meant to spread out the charged Conduits between the inner rings of the formation.
 In this way there will be less Greens in the next phase.
 When played correctly, only one of the outer conduits should be charged.
 In the image below for example, the red conduits will have been charged during the first set of arrows, the orange during the second, and the yellow during the third.